 - Allow crepes to cool to room temperature.
 Fill with desired filling (Nutella Cream instructions below).
-Note: once crepes have cooled, they can be stacked with wax paper between each one, and sealed in an air tight container or plastic wrap for a few days in the refrigerator.
+Note: once crepes have cooled, they can be stacked with wax paper between each one, and sealed in an air-tight container or plastic wrap for a few days in the refrigerator.
 They can also be frozen for future use.

-For Making the Nutella Cream filling:
+Nutella Cream filling:

 - Using a mixer beat Nutella in a large bowl until it becomes light and airy (about 2 minutes).
 Pour whipping cream into whipped Nutella and beat on high until the mixture is fully combined and stiff (does not need to make stiff peaks); about 4-5 minutes (time may vary by altitude and humidity).

-- Fill each crepe with ½ cup of Nutella cream, making a thick line down the middle of a crepe then rolling it closed.
+- Fill each crepe with ½ cup of Nutella cream, making a thick line down the middle of the crepe then rolling it closed.
 Top with additional plain whipped cream and a sprinkle of cinnamon if desired.
 Notes

 The basic proportions for the Nutella cream filling are ¼ cup Nutella and ½ whipped cream (makes a volume of 1 cup when complete) per 2 crepes.
 You can scale the amount of your batch accordingly using these basic measurements.